MicrosoftDocs/power-automate-docs/articles/desktop-flows/create-cyberark-credential.md

 This feature allows users to create a Power Automate credential that retrieves CCP CyberArk® secrets from vault during runtime.

 [!INCLUDE [cc-preview-features-definition](../includes/cc-preview-features-definition.md)]

+## Availability

-> - Currently, this feature isn't available for US Government Clouds.
+Currently, this feature isn't available for US Government Clouds.

 ## Prerequisites